mgold95/mgold95.github.io/_posts/2016-11-13-trump-tax-calculator.md

 income (don't forget to add your bonus).
 Also, don't forget to subtract your [standard deduction](https://www.irs.gov/publications/p17/ch20.html#en_US_2015_publink100017022){:target="_blank"}
-(usually $6,300 if you're single or $12,600 if you're married) from your taxable income.
+(usually $6,300 if you're single or $12,600 if you're married) and any other deductions from your taxable income.
 After that, the calculator will do all the rest of the work for you!

 <link href="/css/bootstrap.css" rel="stylesheet">